 While it’s true we are hunting bloggers, we aren’t just any geeks off the street.
 We’re big game hunters, just like you.

 So, we know how important a top-notch saw is in any field dressing kit, no matter how you choose to gut your animal.
-What you’re looking for are sharp, rugged, and durable blades, from titanium bonded to steel.
+What you’re looking for is a sharp, rugged, and durable blade, from titanium bonded to steel.

 Whether you choose a classic fixed blade saw or a folding hand saw, we included a number of heavy-duty options just for you.
 We even included a saw/machete hybrid for those adventurous guys and gals hunting in the bush.

 Every saw we included in this list is well-reviewed by hunters and up to the challenge of the most brutal bone and cartilage you can throw at it.
 This includes selections from brands like Silky, Bahco, Havalon, Outdoor Edge, HME, Camillus, and other trusted names in the hunting industry.

 So, sit back, relax, and let’s get you the right saw for your next hunt.
 We did countless hours of internet nerdery for you, so you don’t have a second to guess any of the selections on this list.
 Hell, grab a couple of blades from this guide.
 You never know which bone saw for deer, elk, and big game hunting you will end up preferring for your upcoming 2023 season.

 Best Overall Bone Saw for Deer, Elk & Big Game

 We prefer the Silky PocketBoy saw above all else because it’s available in two different sizes, sports a straight or curved blade, and can rip through anything with minimal effort.
 It’s efficient, lightweight, and well-made.